 Sven Marquardt has said frequently in interviews that he sees his job as more like crowd curation than security.
 Of his team he says “Only a few of my guys are allowed to select guests at the door.
 They have to understand what Berghain is all about first, and I try to give them that foundation.
 Beyond that, there are no set rules.”
-We at Exberliner feel like we know what Berghain is about, so here are our tips to help you get into Berghain.
+That might be true, but down the years we’ve found a few tips that can be helpful to anyone trying to get into Berghain.

 “I feel like I have a responsibility to make Berghain a safe place for people who come purely to enjoy the music and celebrate—to preserve it as a place where people can forget about space and time for a little while and enjoy themselves.
 The club evolved from the gay scene in Berlin in the nineties.
 It’s important to me that we preserve some of that heritage, that it still feels like a welcoming place for the original sort of club-goers.
 If we were just a club full of models, pretty people all dressed in black, it would be nice to look at for a half an hour, but god, that would be boring.
 It would feel less tolerant, too.”